JvanKatwijk/sdrplayDab/README.md

 is the code from qt-dab.
 It is most likely that this code will be merged with the qt-dab code base.

+Note that while it is possible to read in and process a file, neither the main program nor the file handler will do frequency correction.

+With sdrplayDab one is able to dump the frequency and gain corrected input into a file, so these files can be processed successfully by sdrplayDab.